Vijay6868/MS-Fabric-Bing-News-data/README.md

 ## Project Workflow

 1. **Data Ingestion:**
-    - Ingest big news data in JSON format.
+    - Ingest Bing news data in JSON format.
     - Use PySpark for data processing and transformation.
     - Save the transformed data in Delta tables in a One lake.